 - 3.9.1 The issuance of an approval for an RPTO and the continued validity of the approval shall depend upon the organisation's compliance with the requirements of this section.
 An application for the issuance of a Remote Pilot Training Organisation Certificate of Approval (RPTO COA) shall be made in a form and manner prescribed by the CAAM.
-The following information and documentation shall be submitted as part of an initial and renewal application for review by the CAAM: - a) Name and address of the RPTO; - b) Date of intended commencement of activity; - c) Personnel details of the Accountable Manager; - d) Personnel details and qualifications of the: - 1) Safety Manager (SM); - 2) Chief Remote Pilot (CRP); - 3) Maintenance Controller (MC); - 4) Remote Pilot Flight Instructor (RFI); - 5) Remote Pilot Ground Instructor (RGI). - e) Name(s) and address(es) of the aerodrome(s) and/or operating site(s) at which training the applicable is to be conducted.
-A complete Risk Assessment must be included for the flying training area(s); - f) List of UA to be operated for training, including their class or type and documentation describing the proposed UA to be operated for training and supporting role equipment.
-This includes copies of the manufacturer's documentation; - g) Type of training that the RPTO wishes to provide and the corresponding training programme; - h) The Training and Procedure Manual (TPM) and Safety Management System Manual (SMSM); - i) All course material including: - 1) All lesson plans.
-This includes lesson covering Theoretical Knowledge Standards and the Practical skill training and assessment Standards - 2) All lesson materials that are used to communicate the syllabus (Power Point lessons / online slide shows / video lessons / handouts) and/or lessons conducted through other means - 3) 100 questions on Theoretical Knowledge Examination - 4) A practical Competency Flight Test for each category of UA included in the training course or courses being applied for
+The following information and documentation shall be submitted as part of an initial and renewal application for review by the CAAM: - a) Name and address of the RPTO; - a) Date of intended commencement of activity; - b) Personnel details of the Accountable Manager; - c) Personnel details and qualifications of the: - Safety Manager (SM); - 2) Chief Remote Pilot (CRP); - 3) Maintenance Controller (MC); - 4) Remote Pilot Flight Instructor (RFI); - 5) Remote Pilot Ground Instructor (RGI). - Name(s) and address(es) of the aerodrome(s) and/or operating site(s) at which training the applicable is to be conducted.
+A complete Risk Assessment must be included for the flying training area(s); - e) List of UA to be operated for training, including their class or type and documentation describing the proposed UA to be operated for training and supporting role equipment.
+This includes copies of the manufacturer's documentation; - f) Type of training that the RPTO wishes to provide and the corresponding training programme; - g) The Training and Procedure Manual (TPM) and Safety Management System Manual (SMSM); - h) All course material including: - All lesson plans.
+This includes lesson covering Theoretical Knowledge Standards and the Practical skill training and assessment Standards - 2) All lesson materials that are used to communicate the syllabus (Power Point lessons / online slide shows / video lessons / handouts) and/or lessons conducted through other means - 3) 100 questions on Theoretical Knowledge Examination

+4) A practical Competency Flight Test for each category of UA included in the training course or courses being applied for

-Note: RPTOs are to provide the CAAM 100 questions yearly on each subject of the certification course that they intend to teach.
-Refer to Chapter 8 of this CAD, Examination Requirements for further guidance.
+Note. - RPTOs are to provide the CAAM 30 questions yearly on each subject of the certification course that they intend to teach.

-- j) All other relevant material, possibly including: - 1) Student reference workbooks - 2) Student course flight log templates - 3) Student course material handouts (timetables, course exercise, student code of conduct, student version exam policy) - 4) Student pre-course material (if applicable) - 5) All instructor guide per lesson given (what the instructor needs to say to cover off the required items in the syllabus) - k) Any other documentation or information required as outlined by the CAAM. - 3.9.2 An applicant for an initial issuance of RPTO COA shall provide a statement of compliance in the Training and Procedure Manual declaring the compliance with the provision of the MCAR, directive, notice, circular and information as issued by the CEO. - 3.9.3 A holder of an RPTO COA shall comply with the terms and conditions of the RPTO COA issued by the CAAM and requirements of this CAD.
+- i) All other relevant material, possibly including: - 1) Student reference workbooks - 2) Student course flight log templates - 3) Student course material handouts (timetables, course exercise, student code of conduct, student version exam policy) - 4) Student pre-course material (if applicable) - 5) All instructor guide per lesson given (what the instructor needs to say to cover off the required items in the syllabus) - j) Any other documentation or information required as outlined by the CAAM. - 3.9.2 An applicant for an initial issuance of RPTO COA shall provide a statement of compliance in the Training and Procedure Manual declaring the compliance with the provision of the MCAR, directive, notice, circular and information as issued by the CEO. - 3.9.3 A holder of an RPTO COA shall comply with the terms and conditions of the RPTO COA issued by the CAAM and requirements of this CAD.